flatironinstitute/adapol/joss/paper.md

 # Summary

-Matsubara Green's functions encode thermal properties of a quantum many-body system and are directly related to experimentally measurable quantities such as  spectral density and linear response.
-As a result, the decomposition of Matsubara Green's functions often appears as a crucial subroutine in various quantum many-body calculation frameworks.
-In the frequency domain, such decompositions are known as the following pole fitting problem:
+The Green's function approach to quantum many-body physics aims to replace high-dimensional wavefunctions with correlation functions more closely related to experimental observables of interest, such as the spectral function and response functions.
+Within this framework, real time quantities, such as the Green's function, self-energy, and hybridization functions, are often represented in the discrete "Matsubara" domain on the imaginary frequency axis.
+A class of physical observables can be recovered directly from the Matsubara Green's function [JK: make more specific], and many quantities of interest can be calculated more efficiently in the Matsubara formalism.

+Within this framework, a common computational task is the decomposition of a Matsubara function into a sum of simple poles:
-$$G({i} \nu_k) \approx \sum_{p=1}^{N_p} \frac{v_pv_p^\dagger}{{i} \nu_k-E_p}.$$
+$$G({i} \omega_n) \approx \sum_{p=1}^{N_p} \frac{v_pv_p^\dagger}{{i} \omega_n-E_p}.$$
+Here, $G$ is a matrix-valued function of the Matsubara frequency point $i \omega_n = (2n+1) \pi i / \beta$ for fermionic functions, and $i \omega_n = 2 n \pi i / \beta$ for bosonic functions, with $\beta$ the inverse temperature and $n \in \mathbb{Z}$, and $(E_p,v_p)$ can be thought of as a collection of eigenpairs for an effective non-interacting Hamiltonian model.
-Such pole fitting problems arise naturally in various applications, such as in hybridization fitting [@georges1996dynamical; @mejuto2020efficient; @huang2024_3] and analytic continuation of Matsubara Green's functions [@fei2021nevanlinna; @huang2023].
+This "pole-fitting" problem arises as a natural step in various numerical methods, such as in hybridization fitting as an input to quantum impurity solvers [@georges1996dynamical; @mejuto2020efficient; @huang2024_3], and analytic continuation of Matsubara Green's functions [@fei2021nevanlinna; @huang2023] [JK: review and add references].
-The Matsubara data usually has non-zero non-diagonal components, hindering the problem from being treated in a component-wise fashion.
-This fitting problem has been found to have a highly nonconvex loss landscape (see Figure 3 in [@huang2023]).
-The residue matrix $R_p$ corresponding to the pole $E_p$, i.e., $R_p = v_pv_p^\dagger$, is constrained to be a rank-1 positive semidefinite matrix.
-Furthermore, the given Matsubara data could be potentially noisy, making methods based solely on rational interpolations possibly unstable [@schott2016analytic;  @fei2021nevanlinna].
+As a consequence of the rank-one positive-semidefiniteness constraint implied by form of the model, the problem of obtaining a best fit given Matsubara frequency data cannot be treated component-wise, and has been found to have a highly non-convex optimization landscape (see, e.g., Fig. 3 in [@huang2023]).
+Furthermore, in certain applications, the given Matsubara data might be noisy, leading to instability in methods based solely on standard rational approximation techniques [@schott2016analytic;  @fei2021nevanlinna].

-We implemented an adaptive pole fitting (Adapol) procedure to circument the above challenges [@huang2023; @huang2024_3].
+Our Python package `adapol` ("add a pole") implements an adaptive pole fitting procedure introduced in [@huang2023,@huang2024_3].
-We first use the AAA algorithm [@nakatsukasa2018], which is a state-of-the-art rational approximation algorithm, to find an initial guess for the poles $E_p$, then use linear fitting, optimization and singular value decomposition to obtain the final values of $E_p$ and $v_p$.
+Briefly, the method first uses the AAA rational approximation algorithm [@nakatsukasa2018] to find an initial guess for the pole locations $E_p$, and then use linear fitting [JK: ?], optimization, and singular value decomposition to refine $E_p$ and obtain $v_p$.
-The adapol procedure can provide an accurate fitting to the Matsubara data, is noise-robust and also gives  results guranteed to satisfy causality.

-Adapol could be regarded as an efficient approach for obtaining a low-rank compression of the Matsubara data, where the number of terms $N_p$ is comparable (and usually smaller) than the DLR representation [@huang2024_3], which is known to achieve the optimal scaling [@kaye2022discrete;@kaye2022libdlr].
-This has enabled recent algorithmic advances in dynamical mean-field theory [@mejuto2020efficient] and fast Feynman diagram evaluations [@kaye2024].
+It has been shown that this procedure provides an accurate fit of the Matsubara data in a black-box and noise-robust manner, and also yields results satisfying causality [JK: isn't this already implied by the formula?].
+It has led to recent algorithmic advances in dynamical mean-field theory [@mejuto2020efficient], as well as Feynman diagram evaluation [@kaye2024], for which it typically provides a more efficient low-rank decomposition than the discrete Lehmann representation [@kaye2022discrete;@kaye2022libdlr] when the function to be fitted is fixed [@huang2024_3].
+[JK: This sentence to be reviewed.]
+[JK: Mention/cite IR work on hybridization fitting.]
+[JK: In general, references should be reviewed and expanded.]

 # Statement of need

-Adapol is a python library which conducts the adaptive pole fitting for Matsubara Green's functions.
-The analytic continuation of Green's functions using pole fitting was implemented in Matlab [@huang2023].
-Nevertheless, Adapol provides a very crucial framework for future code developments.
-On the one hand, it incorporates more application scenarios by providing application interface (API) for both hybridization fitting and analytic continuations.
-On the other hand, adapol is implemented in python, and provides a user-friendly interface for TRIQS [@parcollet2015triqs], enabling TRIQS users to use Adapol with very slight modifications of their existing routines.
+`adapol` is a simple and self-contained package which can be incorporated into codes requiring Matsubara pole-fitting.
+It includes a specialized API for the common tasks of hybridization fitting and analytic continuation, as well as a user-friendly interface to the TRIQS package [@parcollet2015triqs], enabling TRIQS users to use `adapol` with only slight modifications of their existing code.

-Adapol is distributed under the Apache License Version 2.0 through a public Git repository [@huang2024].
-The online project documentation [@huang2024_2] contains  background on the physics of Matsubara Green's functions and the mathematics of pole fitting, a detailed user guide describing several physical examples and the TRIQS interface, and also the API reference documentation for all functions.
+`adapol` is distributed under the Apache License Version 2.0 and made available on Github [@huang2024].
+Its documentation [@huang2024_2] contains  background on the physics of Matsubara functions and the mathematics of pole fitting, as well as a detailed user guide describing example applications, the TRIQS interface, and API reference documentation for all functions.

 # Acknowledgements

-The work by Z.H. is supported by the Simons Targeted Grants in Mathematics and Physical Sciences on Moir\'e Materials Magic.
+The work by Z.H. is supported by the Simons Targeted Grants in Mathematics and Physical Sciences on Moiré Materials Magic.
+The Flatiron Institute is a division of the Simons Foundation.